 Since Win32-OpenSSH version 8.9.1.0p1-Beta there is decent support for FIDO/U2F hardware authenticators.
 This means we can use a YubiKey with Windows 11 and Windows 10, w00h00!
-In this post, I’ll show you how to install Microsoft OpenSSH client in Windows 11 and Windows 10, and how to configure your YubiKey.
+In this post, you will learn how to install Microsoft OpenSSH client in Windows 11 and Windows 10, and how to configure your YubiKey.
 If you follow this guide and all goes well, you no longer need additional tools like Git Bash, openssh-sk-winhello or MremoteNG / MobaXterm.

 In this article, I’ll walk you through setting up Microsoft OpenSSH for authentication with Yubico YubiKey FIDO2 security keys.
 Using passwordless authentication is often considered more secure than using password authentication because they use a second factor of authentication.
 If you follow these steps you can use your YubiKey in Windows 11.